paladin-t/b8/docs/manual.md

 WEND
 ~~~~~~~~~~

-Iterate the previous dictionary `d` with a `FOR` loop, while the iteration variable represents the key:
+Iterate the previous dictionary `d` with a `FOR` loop, while the iteration variable represents for keys:

 ~~~~~~~~~~bas
 FOR i IN d